kuzyn/write/0_random_notes.md

 ···

-a balloon floating a way, in some letter or number shape, at that time of the day when it's dark but the sky is very blue and clear and lit up from the liminal
+a balloon floating away, in some letter or number shape, at that time of the day when it's dark but the sky is very blue and clear and lit up from the liminal